Research creator and audience narratives

 Showcase grid

-Showing 11 structured records from 11 matching public YouTube showcases.
+Showing 2 primary or secondary records from 63 matching public YouTube showcases.

 In this excerpt, Karen Hao discusses the research behind her book on OpenAI and the wider AI industry, explaining how her reporting took her beyond Silicon Valley and into the real-world consequences of AI development.
 The conversation covers the origins of AI, the shifting definitions of AGI, and the idea that companies tailor their messaging to different audiences to support growth, funding, and influence.
 Hao also raises concerns about labor, creators, regulation, and environmental harm, while arguing that the same capabilities could potentially be developed in less damaging ways.